AvensioDev/shared/docs/api/classes/BinaryHeap.md

 > **contains**(`element`): `boolean`

-Defined in: heap.ts:127
+Defined in: heap.ts:124

-Test whether an element exists using the comparator when available.
+Test membership using the comparator when available.

 #### Parameters